Intrepidd/working_hours/README.md

 ## Configuration

-The working hours configuration is thread local and consists of a hash defining working periods for each day, a time zone and a list of days off.
+The working hours configuration is thread safe and consists of a hash defining working periods for each day, a time zone and a list of days off.
+You can set it once, for example in a initializer for rails:

 ```ruby
 # Configure working hours